franksco/Java-BDD-Code-Review-/README.md

-{Ping Pong Numbers Game}
+# Word Code Game

-{enter in a word or sentence and the vowels are replaced with a "-"}, {4/22/2016}
+#### Similar to ping-pong but with words.

-By {Cory Franks}
+#### By Cory Franks on 4/22/2016

-Description
+## Description

-{Enter in any word or sentence and any vowels that are in said word/sentence will be replaced with a "-" }
+Enter in any word or sentence and any vowels that are in said word/sentence will be replaced with a "-"

-Setup/Installation Requirements
+## Setup/Installation Requirements

 make a file
 clone repository